systembolaget/Physical-computing-state-machine-tutorial-2a-State-machine-traffic-light-with-night-mode/README.md

 # Physical computing state machine tutorial - State machine traffic light with night mode switch

-Control several actions with independent timing and a pushbutton.
-How to code a basic state machine with Arduino
+Control individually timed actions and let the user override them.
+How to pack different data-types in a struct and use the switch case statement with Arduino

 ### Setup